DumaxFr/ccminer/README.txt

 >>> Examples <<<

-Example for Heavycoin Mining on heavycoinpool.com with a single gpu in your system
+Example for Ravencoin mining on thetechnicalspool.com with all nvidia gpus in your system
-    ccminer -t 1 -a heavy -o stratum+tcp://stratum01.heavycoinpool.com:5333 -u <<username.worker>> -p <<workerpassword>> -v 8
+    ccminer -a x16r -o stratum+tcp://thetechnicalspool.com:3636 -u <<username.worker>> -p <<workerpassword>>

-Example for Heavycoin Mining on hvc.1gh.com with a dual gpu in your system
+Example for Ravencoin mining on thetechnicalspool.com with a single gpu from many in your system (gpu number from 0 to x)
-    ccminer -t 2 -a heavy -o stratum+tcp://hvcpool.1gh.com:5333/ -u <<WALLET>> -p x -v 8
+    ccminer -a x16r -o stratum+tcp://thetechnicalspool.com:3636 -u <<username.worker>> -p <<workerpassword>> -d 1

 Example for Fuguecoin solo-mining with 4 gpu's in your system and a Fuguecoin-wallet running on localhost